Embedded system: High vs. low volume

 For high-volume systems such as mobile phones, minimizing cost is usually the primary design consideration.
 Engineers typically select hardware that is just good enough to implement the necessary functions.

 For low-volume or prototype embedded systems, general-purpose computers may be adapted by limiting the programs or by replacing the operating system with an RTOS.

 Embedded software architectures

-In 1978 National Electrical Manufacturers Association released ICS 3-1978, a standard for programmable microcontrollers, including almost any computer-based controllers, such as single board computers, numerical, and event-based controllers.
+In 1978 National Electrical Manufacturers Association released ICS 3-1978, a standard for programmable microcontrollers, including almost any computer-based controllers, such as single-board computers, numerical, and event-based controllers.

-There are several different types of software architecture in common use today.
+There are several different types of software architecture in common use.

 Simple control loop

 In this design, the software simply has a loop which monitors the input devices.
 The loop calls subroutines, each of which manages a part of the hardware or software.
 Hence it is called a simple control loop or programmed input-output.

 Interrupt-controlled system

 Some embedded systems are predominantly controlled by interrupts.
 This means that tasks performed by the system are triggered by different kinds of events; an interrupt could be generated, for example, by a timer at a predefined interval, or by a serial port controller receiving data.

 This architecture is used if event handlers need low latency, and the event handlers are short and simple.
 These systems run a simple task in a main loop also, but this task is not very sensitive to unexpected delays.
 Sometimes the interrupt handler will add longer tasks to a queue structure.
 Later, after the interrupt handler has finished, these tasks are executed by the main loop.
 This method brings the system close to a multitasking kernel with discrete processes.